Arrin-KN1E/SDR-Band-Plans/README.md

 ## International Bandplan
 Note for Github: Due to either limitations of my Markup knowledge or Markup itself, I couldn't add the details to the list of contents any way other than changing their names, which I did not want to do.
 This should be okay though.

-Quick Author's Note on the bandplan: It is an absolute pain to try and compile a list that every country can agree on, so I went with what I thought would likely be the best choice.
+Quick Author's Note on the band plan: It is an absolute pain to try and compile a list that every country can agree on, so I went with what I thought would likely be the best choice.
 I live in the US so I have no experience or familiarity with frequencies other than those in the US, so it's within reason that I will make mistakes/ seemingly unfounded choices.
 There also might be a few things missing from this list for a variety of reasons.
 Anyway...

 **The International plan contains, among many other things not listed:**